Lubbock County Court Records

 Family Law Filing Fees (District Clerk)

-Application for Protective Order$350.00 (paid by respondent)
+| Application for Protective Order | $350.00 (paid by respondent) |

-Suit for Writ of Habeas Corpus (Child)$392.00
+| Suit for Writ of Habeas Corpus (Child) | $392.00 |

-SAPCR Subsequent Actions (modification, enforcement)$30.00
+| SAPCR Subsequent Actions (modification, enforcement) | $30.00 |

-SAPCR Subsequent Actions (contempt, license suspension, etc.)$15.00
+| SAPCR Subsequent Actions (contempt, license suspension, etc.) | $15.00 |

-Subsequent Family Filing (Non-SAPCR)$80.00
+| Subsequent Family Filing (Non-SAPCR) | $80.00 |

 Marriage and Divorce Verification

-For marriage licenses, contact the County Clerk’s marriage license division at (806) 775-1054.
-The Texas Department of State Health Services issues marriage and divorce verification letters for marriages that occurred in Texas since 1966.
-Requesters will need to provide a valid driver’s license and marriage date information.
+For marriage licenses, contact the County Clerk's marriage license division at (806) 775-1054.
+The Texas Department of State Health Services issues marriage and divorce verification letters for marriages that took place in Texas since 1966.
+You'll need a valid driver's license and the marriage date to request verification.

 Domestic Violence Protective Orders

-Applications for protective orders are filed through the District Clerk and carry a $350.00 filing fee, which is paid entirely by the respondent.
+Applications for protective orders are filed through the District Clerk and carry a $350.00 filing fee, paid entirely by the respondent.
 These cases may be restricted from public online access depending on the circumstances and any court-ordered sealing provisions.

 Lubbock County Probate Court Records

 Original wills must be filed with the County Clerk within 3 business days after a probate application is filed.
-Citations are issued only after the original will has been deposited with the clerk’s office.
+Citations are only issued after the original will has been deposited with the clerk's office.

 Requesting Probate Record Copies

-1. Call (806) 775-1047 with the case number and case name to verify costs.
+- Call (806) 775-1047 with the case number and case name to confirm costs.

-2. Submit your request by mail to: Lubbock County Clerk, 904 Broadway, Room 207, Lubbock, TX 79401.
-Include case number, case name, and payment.
+- Mail your request to: Lubbock County Clerk, 904 Broadway, Room 207, Lubbock, TX 79401.
+Include the case number, case name, and payment.

-3. Copy fees are $1.00 per page with an additional $5.00 for certification.
+- Copy fees are $1.00 per page, with an additional $5.00 for certification.

-4. Pay by cashier’s check or money order payable to Lubbock County Clerk.
-Personal checks under $30.00 are accepted with a copy of the writer’s driver’s license and a contact phone number.
+- Pay by cashier's check or money order payable to Lubbock County Clerk.
+Personal checks under $30.00 are accepted with a copy of the writer's driver's license and a contact phone number.
 Include a self-addressed stamped envelope.